predict-idlab/tsflex-benchmarking/README.md

 If you want to **re-run the benchmarks**, use the [run_scripts](code/run_scripts.ipynb) notebook to generate new benchmark JSONs and then visualize them with the [benchmark visualization](code/benchmark_visualizations.ipynb) notebook.

-> We are open to new-benchmark use-cases via pull-requests!<br>
+> We are open to new-benchmark use-cases via **pull-requests**!<br>
-> e.g. different sample rates, other feature extraction functions, other data properties
+> Examples of other interesting benchmarks are different sample rates, other feature extraction functions, other data properties, ...

 ## Referencing our package